 - 57. As Accountable Officer, I also have responsibility for reviewing the effectiveness of the system of internal control.
-My review is informed by: - the work of the internal auditors, who submit reports which include Internal Audit's independent opinion on the adequacy and effectiveness of the systems of internal control together with recommendations for improvement and from QLTR's utilisation of COPFS systems and processes; - comments made by the external auditors in their management letter and other reports; - reports from managers on the steps they are taking to manage risks in their areas of responsibility including progress reports on key objectives; - monthly meetings with appropriate QLTR staff to discuss relevant issues; and - An Audit and Risk Committee whose membership is comprised entirely of Non-Executive Directors, one of whom chairs the meetings and reports to the relevant Scottish Government Audit and Assurance Committee on any significant problems with wider implications. - 58.
+My review is informed by: - comments made by the external auditors in their management letter and other reports; - reports from managers on the steps they are taking to manage risks in their areas of responsibility including progress reports on key objectives; - monthly meetings with appropriate QLTR staff to discuss relevant issues; and

+- An Audit and Risk Committee whose membership is comprised entirely of Non-Executive Directors, one of whom chairs the meetings and reports to the relevant Scottish Government Audit and Assurance Committee on any significant problems with wider implications. - 58.
 Appropriate action is in train to address any weaknesses identified and to ensure the continuous improvement of the system.